Black-Owned Businesses Kept Up That Same Energy. Did You?

 This said, having been a fashion writer for years, this is the first time I’ve felt real hope that consumers are making their decisions because they support a designer and their mission.
 I’ve been heartened to see that Black-owned brands are finally receiving the recognition they’ve always deserved.
 Those I reached out to, like Carly Cushnie and Pyer Moss, have been flooded with press requests, interviews, and features across a variety of publications.
 Months after the first protests, they are still booked and busy.

-On July 7, a one-day initiative to only purchase from Black-owned brands was launched to great effect, making it clear that such action has real impact in the industry, and shouldn’t be limited to one day.
-Instead, in tandem with the collective action in the streets and the understanding that activism happens outside of our pocketbooks, it’s our job as lovers and creators of fashion to ensure that Black creatives have a marketplace.
-In order to move forward with any respect, we must immerse ourselves in Black-owned brands with the same fervor, reverence, and intentionality we give any other collection.
+On 7th July, a one-day initiative to only purchase from Black-owned brands was launched to great effect, making it clear that such action has real impact in the industry, and shouldn’t be limited to one day.
+Instead, in tandem with the collective action in the streets and the understanding that activism happens outside of our phones, it's our job as lovers and creators of fashion to ensure that Black creatives have a marketplace.
+In order to move forward with any respect, we must immerse ourselves in Black-owned brands with the same fervour, reverence, and intentionality we give any other collection.

 Those black squares were a great starting point.
 But we still have a long way to go.